CentOS 7 Upgrade

-On this page, you can generate a backup of your entire cPanel account in your home directory.
-In the event that you need more space on your drive for the backup, you can also use the SCP option to save the backup to another server.
+You can generate a backup of your entire cPanel account on this page in your home directory.
+If you need more space on your drive for the backup, you can also use the SCP option to save the backup to another server.
 This will securely copy a backup to another Linux server.

 Once you have secured your backup, either locally or at another location, you can then request the re-image of your server.

-There is an intuitive tool in your WHM panel that will restore the full cPanel backup for you.
+An intuitive tool in your WHM panel will restore the full cPanel backup for you.
 To begin, you will need to log in to your WHM panel.

 Once logged into your WHM panel, you can use the search bar to get to the restore tool: